The Rise of Hybrid Fitness

 #5 Freeletics: The Accessible Starter

 Freeletics is one of the longest standing names in the space and remains popular because of its sheer scale.
-The app provides a huge library of workouts, many of them bodyweight based, and can be followed with minimal equipment.
+Its accessibility is a strength, but also a limitation.
+Serious hybrid athletes will soon want more.

 The Final Word

+Each of these apps has something to offer.
 Yet only one app feels truly built for the way people want to train in 2025.
 Edge is the only platform that combines coaching, technology and real-world community into a single coherent system.
-It is not just a library of workouts.
-It is an environment where strength and endurance sit alongside recovery, accountability and culture.

 👉 Try Edge today and see why it leads the new era of hybrid training.